TrusteeML/trustee/README.md

 # Scikit-explain

-This package is a toolkit of eXplainable Artificial Integillence (XAI) methods to interpret sklearn models.
+This package is a toolkit of eXplainable Artificial Intelligence (XAI) methods to interpret sklearn models.